bpachev/xgboost-php/README.md

 $bst = new XGBooster();
 #Load a saved model file
+#example.model would be a binary XGBoost model file
 $bst->loadModel("example.model");
 #$preds will be a PHP array with three entries corresponding to the three rows in $dmat
 $preds = $bst->predict($dmat);